apache/opendal/examples/rust/00-setup/README.md

 Hello, s3
 ```

-Congrate!
-Our first rust project is built and running with success!
+Congrats!
+Our first Rust project is built and running with success!

 After built, we will find that there are some new files created: